wu9007/qrcode_scanner/README.md

 - Control the flash while scanning
 - Apply for camera privileges
 - Scanning BR-CODE or QR-CODE in albums
+- Display the switch button of the flashlight according to the light intensity

 ## Features

-- Display the switch button of the flashlight according to the light intensity
+- Generate QR-CODE and BR-CODE
 - Support IOS

 ## Contribute